magento/devdocs/guides/v2.1/migration/migration-migrate-settings.md

 <h2 id="migrate-first">First steps</h2>
 {% include install/first-steps-cli.html %}

-In addition to the command arguments discussed here, see <a href="{{ site.gdeurl }}install-gde/install/cli/install-cli-subcommands.html#instgde-cli-subcommands-common">Common arguments</a>.
+In addition to the command arguments discussed here, see <a href="{{ site.gdeurl21 }}install-gde/install/cli/install-cli-subcommands.html#instgde-cli-subcommands-common">Common arguments</a>.

 <h2 id="migrate-data-cmd">Run the settings migration command</h2>
 To migrate settings, use the following command: